boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    This document describes the problem encountered to host encrypted DNS resolvers in managed CPEs.
 It also discusses limitations of existing solutions.

+The document does not focus on generic considerations related to deploying DNS proxies.
+The reader may refer to {{?RFC5625}} for such matters.

 # Conventions and Definitions